deathworlders/online/content/books/deathworlders/chapter-02-aftermath.md

 practically evaporated off her face even as Terri watched, and she stood up a little straighter.

-"You'd better come in." she said.
+"You'd better come in," she said.
 "And you can call me Hazel."

 ---